isb-cgc/readthedocs/docs/source/sections/progapi/bigqueryGUI/GettingStartedWithGoogleBigQuery.rst

 `client libraries <https://cloud.google.com/bigquery/docs/reference/libraries#client-libraries-install-python>`_
 are available that let you interact with BigQuery from Python or other languages.
 In addition, the `pandas.io.gbq <https://pandas.pydata.org/pandas-docs/version/0.19/generated/pandas.io.gbq.to_gbq.html>`_
 module provides a wrapper for BigQuery.
+Explore our `Community Notebook Repository <HowTos.html>`_ for examples on how to access BigQuery using Python.

 Getting Help
 ============

-ISB-CGC has a `Community Notebook Repository <HowTos.html>`_ on GitHub with examples of using BigQuery from Python and R along with creating SQL queries.

 Aside from the documentation, the best place to look for help using BigQuery and tips and tricks with SQL is